 Your very first step—long before looking at homes, picking out paint colors, and deciding on your style of décor—should be coming up with a realistic budget.
 Everyone’s budget is different, and first time home buyer budgets vary immensely based on income, age, financial security, number of buyers, area of the country, and propensity for financial risk among other factors.

 Which is the right home for you?
 Many factors will likely come into play when making this decision.
 Consider your budget, current mortgage interest rate, preferred location, the style of home you like, the amount of space you need, and your favorite features in a home.

 There may be several property types available depending on your location.

 - Single Family Homes: A stand-alone home, often with a surrounding yard, is a popular choice for the privacy it provides.
 It’s what many people envision when they think of “home.”

-- Mobile or Manufactured Homes: These are often an affordable option and great for those looking for a smaller home.
-Mobile homes tend to be more environmentally friendly than stick built homes as well.
+- Manufactured Homes: These are often an affordable option and great for those looking for a smaller home.

 - Multi-Family Homes: A house with two to four different units can be a great choice for large families or for those who would like to rent out the additional units to generate income.

 - Condos: Home buyers often select condos for their affordability, reduced maintenance, and because they are looking for a smaller living space.

 1 Get Prequalified to Buy Your First Home

 This will help you determine a price range for your search and whether you are likely to be approved for the loan amount you’re interested in.
 This will also make you a stronger buyer in the eyes of sellers and their real estate agents because you’ve already had your financial history verified in the process and a mortgage professional has established what price range fits your personal budget .
 To get started, simply call 800-634-8616 to speak with an eLEND mortgage consultant.